The Art of Being Human as Machines Learn

 When Edison industrialized performance art, he made industrial entertainment.
 He didn’t replace art with entertainment, and he didn’t completely separate them.
 His kinetograph and kinetoscope did to art what we always want tech to do: Give us access.
 But his inventions also did to humans what we’re becoming increasingly aware we never want tech to do: Control us.

 And now, we’re waiting for what we need tech to do: Give us easier access to self-control.
 We just need to change some priorities first.

 Humans Learning for Industry

-The root of the prioritization problem was planted about half a decade before Edison industrialized the performance arts.
+The root of the prioritization problem was planted about half a century before Edison industrialized the performance arts.
 When Carnegie and those guys were just finishing up their industrialization of manufacturing, they needed to make humans work in them.
 And they also needed to make humans consume an industrial level of manufactured non-essentials.
 They did this through public education as we know it.

 So I went to law school under the impression that I would find happiness by showing to others how smart I was by purchasing lots of things with a paycheck ostensibly representative of my brain capacity.
 Because school made up fake rewards and I thought they were real.
 When I finally noticed I felt precisely like a rat rapidly pursuing cheese, I started my delayed self-determination journey.